Traffic tickets: How to fight a speeding ticket in Minnesota

 1. Reasonable and prudent

 Even if you were over the posted on the highway, was the speed reasonable and prudent?
 Intent can play a role here as well.
-Relevant factors could include road conditions, traffic conditions, incline, mechanical issues, etc.
+And relevant factors could include road conditions, traffic conditions, incline, mechanical issues, etc.

 It may be reasonable and prudent to exceed the posted limit in order to pass another vehicle.
 In fact, it can be dangerous not to do so.
 This defense is even more important for motorcyclists.